 Philippe Saint-Andre says he will remain in charge of France until at least 2015

-France coach Philippe Saint-Andre says there is no chance of him leaving his post, despite a disappointing Six Nations campaign.
+France coach Philippe Saint-Andre says there is no chance of him leaving his post.

 Having opened the tournament with three defeats, the France got off the mark with a 13-13 draw in Ireland on Saturday but, realistically, they need to beat Scotland at home next week to avoid finishing with the wooden spoon for the first time since 1999.

 However, Saint-Andre says he will be staying on and hit out at the media, believing remarks he made on Thursday were taken out of context in order to suggest he would quit if France had lost to Ireland.

 "I will of course, as is my nature, assume total responsibility and take the blame for the campaign," said Saint-Andre.

 "However, I am here till 2015 and I will not be leaving, quite the contrary.

 "I would ask of you not to take three words from a sentence and give them a meaning that is not intended.

 "The Federation and the committee director gave us a target to prepare for 2015 and we will continue to work towards that objective.